Updated Oct 23/2020

 Temperament and compatibility

 Once you push the food over the coral, it will sense the food in the water and catch it with their tentacles.
-An excellent food for feeding Acans is the Polyplab reef roids.
+Excellent food for feeding Acans is the Polyplab reef roids.

 Fragging Acan corals video